maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="mat-avarconaexp"></a>
 ### `MAT` *avar*`=CON`[(*aexp*,...)]

-Changes all of the slots in *avar* to 1, or the slots in the subarray.
+Changes all of the slots in *avar* to 1, or the slots in the subarray if one is defined.
 Works for both 1-d vectors and 2-d matrixes.
 Cannot be used with string arrays.

 <!-- TOC --><a name="mat-avaridnaexp"></a>
 ### `MAT` *avar*`=IDN`[(*aexp*,...)]

 Places 1's in the diagonal of a 2-d matrix, creating an *identity matrix*.
-A runtime error will occur if *avar* is a vector or scalar, and the array must be square.
+A runtime error will occur if *avar* is a vector or scalar, or if the array is not square.
 Cannot be used with string arrays.

 <!-- TOC --><a name="mat-avar1invavar2nvar"></a>
 ### `MAT` *avar1*`=INV(`*avar2*`)[`,`*nvar*]